 Distichiasis Can Damage Corneas in Cavaliers

-Distichiasis is presumed to be inherited in the cavalier King Charles spaniel.
-In many cases, distichiasis can cause irritation and tearing, and corneal abrasions and ulcerations.
+Distichiasis is presumed to be inherited in the cavalier King Charles spaniel, according to the American College of Veterinary Ophthalmologists (ACVO).* In many cases, distichiasis can cause irritation and tearing, and corneal abrasions and ulcerations.

 All CKCSs should be examined at least annually by a board certified veterinary ophthalmologist.
 They are listed on the website of the American College of Veterinary Ophthalmologists (ACVO).